-Threatened and Endangered Species and their Critical Habitats

-The ESA provides broad protection for species of fish, wildlife, and plants that are listed as threatened or endangered in the United States or elsewhere.
-The Act outlines procedures for federal agencies to follow when taking actions that may jeopardize federally listed species or their Designated Critical Habitat.
+Threatened and Endangered Species and their Critical Habitats for federal agencies to follow when taking actions that may jeopardize federally listed species or their Designated Critical Habitat.
 The policy of Congress is that federal agencies must seek to conserve endangered and threatened species and use their authorities in furtherance of the Act's purposes.
 USFWS implements the ESA and maintains a worldwide list of endangered species.